indradb/indradb/README.md

 ## Running tests

 Use `./test.sh` to run the test suite.
+Note that this will run the full test suite across the entire workspace, including tests for all datastore implementations.
+You'll need to have postgres running, since the postgres datastore depends on it.
+Alternatively, you can filter which tests run via the `TEST_NAME` environment variable, e.g. `TEST_NAME=create_vertex ./test.sh`